Fíneamhain

-Fíneamhain is an Irish language feminine given name, recorded in three instances in the 14th and 15th century Irish annals.
+Fíneamhain was an Irish language feminine given name used during the medieval period.
+It was recorded in three instances in the 14th and 15th century Irish annals.

 In The Gaelic Names for Plants (Cameron) the word Fíneamhain translates as S. viminalis:

 Osier willow; cooper's willow.
 The Gaelic and Irish: fíneamhain (from fin, vine; and muin, a neck), a long twig—a name also applied to the vine.
 Vimen in Latin means also a pliant twig, a switch osier.
 One of the seven hills of Rome (Viminalis Collis) was so named from a willow copse that stood there; and Jupiter, who was worshipped among these willows, was called "Viminius;" and his priests, and those of Mars, were called Salii for the same reason.
 The worship was frequently of a sensual character, and thus the willow has become associated with lust, filthiness.
 Priapus was sarcastically called "Salacissimus Jupiter," hence salax, lustful, salacious; and in Gaelic, salach (from sal); German, sal, polluted, defiled.
 The osier is also called bunsag, bun, a stump, a stock.
 Maothan, from maoth, smooth, tender.
 Gall sheilcach, the foreign willow.